Campaign Overview in British Sign Language

 The internet is increasingly becoming the main way people access job opportunities, benefits and even prescriptions and healthcare appointments.

 Unfortunately, access to the internet is still seen as a luxury and a privilege.
 This leads to many people not being able to get online and therefore not being digitally included.
 Some people are struggling to meet their essential needs and access important information, particularly during the COVID-19 pandemic.

 But access to the internet is a necessity.
 It is a gateway for people to access and enjoy their human rights to education, work, social security and housing, amongst others.
 During the COVID-19 lock-down it has been the way for many to connect with friends and family, to get much needed emotional support and to take part in community life.

 It is time to change the narrative around digital inclusion.
 It is time to promote access to the internet as an essential part of everyday life.

 Together we can change the narrative.
 Together we can become Better ConNEcted.

 We recognise that culture change can take a long time, and so we're keen to generate practical solutions, getting more people in the North East online and accessing the things they need now.

-We are calling on businesses in the North East to donate their old, second-hand laptops and tablets to the campaign.
+We are calling on businesses and organisations in the North East to donate their old, second-hand laptops and tablets to the campaign.
 Better ConNEcted can then redirect them to specific community groups in the region who have requested help accessing equipment.
 By recycling your old tech in this way, you will be helping local people to be digitally included.

 Local authorities have a duty and responsibility to improve the well-being of their residents.
 They must also meet their international human rights obligations.

 We want to work with North East local authorities to increase their commitment to promoting digital inclusion in their areas.
 We are starting by presenting a council motion and briefing to all 12 local councils (July 2020).
 The motion calls upon councils and mayors to: